Editorial policy

 DATA PRIVACY POLICY

-The data collected from registered and unregistered users of this journal is subject to the standard procedure for the operation of peer-reviewed journals.
-They contain information that provides communication for the editorial process and are used to inform readers about the authorship and editing of content.
+The data collected from registered and unregistered users of this journal are subject to the standard procedures governing the operation of peer‑reviewed journals.
+Such data include information necessary to support communication in the editorial process and are used to inform readers about the authorship and editing of content.